nus-cs2103-AY1920S2/duke/docs/README.md

 <br/>

-### `deadline` - Adds a Deadline task to the task list
+### 3.2. `deadline` - Adds a Deadline task to the task list

-With this command, DukeBot will add a Deadline task with the command as well as the date and time at which the task is due which are inputted by the user, and update the task list.
+With this command, DukeBot will add a Deadline task with the command as well as the date and time at which the task is due which are inputted by you, and update the task list accordingly.

 Example of usage: